 OpenTripPlanner Deployments Worldwide

-Following are known deployments of OTP in an agency-sponsored production capacity.
+The following are known deployments of OTP in a government- or agency-sponsored production capacity:

-- New York State Department of Transportation's 511 transit trip planner provides itineraries for public transit systems throughout the state in a single unified OTP instance.
+- New York State The State Department of Transportation's transit trip planner provides itineraries for public transit systems throughout the state in a single unified OTP instance.

-- Arlington, Virginia's commute planning site for the Washington, DC metropolitan area depends on OpenTripPlanner to weigh the costs and benefits of various travel options, making use of profile routing.
+- Arlington, Virginia The commute planning site for the Washington, DC metropolitan area depends on OpenTripPlanner to weigh the costs and benefits of various travel options, making use of profile routing.

 - Valencia, Spain from the Municipal Transport Company of Valencia S.A.U.

 - Grenoble, France from SMTC, Grenoble Alpes métropole, l'État Français, the Rhône-alpes region, the Isère council and the City of Grenoble.

 - Rennes, France where the STAR network provides an OTP client for iOS, Android, Windows Phone et Web.